Tools to Focus

 Setting a Timer

 Of course, this Pomodoro-technique is all about the timers.
-So, let’s create a global variable to hold a reference to the focus timer.
-Keep in mind, you don’t normally have to store this, but I figured I might want to query it at times.
+This global variable holds a reference to the focus timer.
+Keep in mind, you don’t have to store this, but I figured I might want to query it at times.

 (defvar ha-focus-timer nil "A timer reference for the ha-focus functions")

-Timers, in Emacs, are pretty easy, as one just needs to call the flexible function, run-at-time
+Timers, in Emacs, are pretty easy; call the flexible function, run-at-time

 , give it some time specification and a function that acts like a callback.
 I’m going wrap this function to make the interface simpler, and allows me to expand it later.